Formal Methods of Assessment and Examinations

-Internal exams take place per term in all subjects through formative, summative or project based assessments.
+Regular assessment of learning and progress in lessons include end of unit or module tests and homework.
+Internal assessments take place per term in all subjects through formative, summative, or project-based assessments.
 All students take part in these examinations, the outcome of which can lead to a change in a student’s class in Key Stage 4.
-For all students this is a great way to practice and become familiar with the formal examination setting.
+For all students, this is a great way to practice and become familiar with the formal examination setting.

 How does a student change classes in Key Stage 4?